 A summary of the full findings of this study are also reported in a video here.

-Danielle is also a Graduate Teaching Assistant in the Department of Psychology.
-She runs tutorials on research methods for second year psychology students, and also assists in workshops and tutorials to support the learning and development of R for MSc students completing modules in Data Visualisation and Advanced Statistics.
+Danielle is a Graduate Teaching Assistant in the Department of Psychology.
+She runs tutorials on research methods for second year psychology students, and assists in workshops and tutorials to support the learning and development of R for MSc students completing modules in Data Visualisation and Advanced Statistics.
 She is also commissioned by the School of Medicine as a Behavioural Scientist to mentor medical students in the development of their understanding and application of psychosocial contributions to health in their medical practice.

-Danielle has also been a student forum member, and well-being champion for the White Rose Doctoral Training Program (WRDTP) for the past 3 years.
+Danielle has been a student forum member, and well-being champion for the White Rose Doctoral Training Program (WRDTP) for the past 3 years.
 In this role she attends quarterly meetings with the directors of the WRDTP to advocate for research training across the 7 universities, and supports in the design of the annual conference.
 She has conducted qualitative research in this role for the creation of a well-being support booklet for new PhD students.

-She is also one of the founding members of the WRDTP Women in Academia Group.
+She is one of the founding members of the WRDTP Women in Academia Group.
 In this role she works closely with other female members of the WRDTP to organise events and to create a community for PGR students who identify as a woman across the 7 White Rose Universities.
 So far, the group successfully ran their first conference, created a WOMANifesto for future change, and created a website to encourage online discussion.